 At Browne Trading, we grade our fish as “Pristine Quality” based on the following parameters:

 - Fish is received at or below required temperature

-With all sources, we place a high premium of the traceability of the catch – from fishing ground, catch method, vessel, where it is landed, and how and when it is transported to our facility.
-Knowing exactly what the species is – and not just market names, which can vary from country to country and even state to state – is also important so that the customer knows exactly what species they are eating.
+With all sources, we place a high premium on the traceability of the catch – from fishing ground, catch method, vessel, where it is landed, & how & when it is transported to our facility.
+Knowing exactly what the species is – & not just market names, which can vary from country to country & even state to state – is also important so that the customer knows exactly what species they are eating.

 Finally, all our seafood is hand packed by our trained packing crew with cold packs & air balloons to make sure that our products arrive in pristine condition.
 Whether it ships by a Browne Trading truck, one of our partner carriers, or via Overnight Shipment, our customers are assured that their fish & seafood is well cared for at every step.